awslabs/project-lakechain/examples/simple-pipelines/embedding-pipelines/bedrock-opensearch-pipeline/README.md

 # 🤖 Bedrock OpenSearch Pipeline

-> In this example, we showcase how to create vector embeddings for text documents using the [Amazon Bedrock](https://aws.amazon.com/bedrock/) Titan embedding model.
+> In this example, we showcase how to create vector embeddings for text documents (Plain Text, PDF, Office Documents) using the [Amazon Bedrock](https://aws.amazon.com/bedrock/) Titan embedding model.
 The embeddings are stored within an Amazon OpenSearch index automatically that you can query using your own applications.

 ## :dna: Pipeline